Extra-Chill/extrachill-contact/README.md

 ## Support

-For support, please use the [GitHub Issues](https://github.com/Extra-Chill/extrachill-contact/issues) page.
+For support and issues, contact the development team or submit issues through the project documentation.

 ## Credits